aztecrex/jaxrs-trailing-slash/README.md

 ## JAX-RS Trailing Slash

-(This doc is, obviously, work in progress.
-Expect to finish it as the design/impl proceeds and will have a final version ready by the time the module is published on Maven Central)

 Enforce a trailing-slash policy in JAX-RS.
 This module includes a collection of policies and an enforcing filter for JAX-RS 2.0.